 While firewalls are still the No. 1 technology used to mitigate security threats, roughly 64 percent of decision-makers said data encryption tools were effective in 2012, up from 48 percent in 2011.
 Another 46 percent of executives said having strong passwords is an important way to ensure that confidential resources are safe, up from only 25 percent in 2011, Dark Reading reported.

 Having monitoring tools in place is becoming increasingly important, especially as the endpoints used in the workplace increase in size and variation.
-Visibility into the network is critical because it enables decision-makers to see what data they have that needs to be protected, which is a critical part of developing any effective security initiative, according to InformationWeek.
+Visibility into the network is critical because it enables decision-makers to see what data they have that needs to be protected, which is a critical part of developing any effective security initiative

 In the coming years, consumerization trends will continue to disrupt the workplace, bringing with them a broad range of new opportunities and risks.
 By planning ahead and taking a firm security posture, executives can reduce risk without impairing operations or limiting an individual's use of endpoints in the workplace.